adanmauri/js-string-enhancer/README.md

 # What is JavaScript String Enhancer
-JS String Enhancer is a library that adds new methods to JavaScript's strings.
+JavaScript String Enhancer is a library that adds new methods to JavaScript's strings.

 ## union()
 ### Definition and Usage